 - Difficulty expressing feelings and emotions.

 - A tendency to comply with others' demands.

 - Very high expectations of achievement.

+- Adverse sexual experiences and abuse.

 Family Factors:

 - A home environment where food, eating, weight or appearance have a disproportionate significance. - An over-protective or over-controlling home environment. - Poor parental relationships and arguments. - Neglect or physical, sexual or emotional abuse. - Overly high expectations of achievement.